ShiJbey/neighborly/README.md

 - Characters can only hold one occupation at a time.
 - Does not model the exact position of entities.

-# Try Neighboorly without installing
+# Try Neighborly without installing

 Neighborly is available to use within this [sample Google Colab notebook](https://colab.research.google.com/drive/1WxZnCR8afekfBl-vI6WcIcS6OhRGdkam?usp=sharing).
 It contains a basic walkthrough of how to define content for the simulation and inspect the generated data.